 - 1. The materials and design of historic doors and their surrounding trim should be preserved. - 2.
 The size, scale, and proportions of historic doors on a façade should be maintained. - 3.
 Filling in or altering the size of historic doors on primary facades is generally inappropriate. - 4.
 Adding doors to front and visible side facades is generally inappropriate. - 5.
-When replacement of doors on the front and side facades is necessary, replacement doors should match the historic doors in size, shape, scale, glazing, materials, method of construction, and profile.
+When replacement of doors on the front and side facades is necessary, replacement doors should match the historic doors in size, shape, scale, glazing, materials, method of construction, and profile. - 6.

-- 6. Entrance arcades were commonly adorned with decorative grilles or wooden doors that left the archway predominantly open.
-Opaque gates and doors that conceal an arcade are inappropriate. - 7.
 Original hardware, including visible hinges, doorknockers, and latches or locks should should not be removed.
-Repairing original hardware is preferable; if replacing hardware is necessary, hardware that is similar in design, finish, materials, and scale should be used. - 8.
-Replacement doors on the rear facade may vary in materials and method of construction from the historic doors, although the arrangment of panes, size, and shape should be similar. - 9.
+Repairing original hardware is preferable; if replacing hardware is necessary, hardware that is similar in design, finish, materials, and scale should be used. - 7.
+Replacement doors on the rear facade may vary in materials and method of construction from the historic doors, although the arrangment of panes, size, and shape should be similar. - 8.
 When original doors have been lost and must be replaced, designs should be based on historic photographic evidence.
-If no such evidence exists, the design of replacement doors should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar doors on houses of the same architectural style in the neighborhood. - 10.
-Painting historic doors that were originally varnished or stained and are not currently painted is not appropriate. - 11.
-Garage doors should be preserved to the best extent possible.
-Original doors were designed to match other decorative details on the house and were usually swinging doors.
-Off-the-shelf roll-up doors are generally inappropriate.
+If no such evidence exists, the design of replacement doors should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar doors on houses of the same architectural style in the neighborhood. - 9.
+Painting historic doors that were originally varnished or stained and are not currently painted is not appropriate.